junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 >ONLY USE A MEDICINE WHEN YOU ARE SURE IT IS NEEDED AND WHEN YOU ARE SURE HOW TO USE IT

-Note:
+_Note:_

 Some medicines can cause bad reactions if taken together.

-Before taking two or more medicines at the same time, consult a health worker, if possible, Also, read the information on the package of any medicine before using it.
+Before taking two or more medicines at the same time, consult a health worker, if possible.

+Also, read the information on the package of any medicine before using it.